 Mika was born in Beirut, Lebanon and is London-based.
 He is a former jingle writer who wrote the theme for an Orbit chewing gum TV ad.

 Mika has been compared with Freddie Mercury.
-He says in an interview on BBC.co.uk that "The comparisons to Freddie Mercury are fine.
+He says in an interview with the BBC that "The comparisons to Freddie Mercury are fine.
 They started long before I made the record - I've even referred to it in Grace Kelly."
 In the same interview he says, "Grace Kelly was written after these musicians were trying to mold me into what I should be.
 I was really angry and so I wrote the song and mailed them the lyrics.
 They didn't call me back, but two years later it's come full circle."

 The melody is based on the aria "Largo al Factotum